Customs Duty and its Various Types and Role in India

 The Description should be less than 30 characters and then select the country of origin for anti-dumping and preferential duty, it is optional to select the country of origin.
 After filling all the necessary details click on the “search” button and then you will see a list of goods that match your search criteria.
 Select the relevant list and you will be able to access a chart with all information related to the customs duties on the desired item.
 This is a dynamic chart where you can enter the values to check the exact custom duty which you are liable to pay.

 Duty rates in India can be Ad-Valorem (as a percentage of value) or specific (rupees per unit).
-It varies from 0% to 150%, with an average duty rate of around 11.90%.
+Basic customs duty varies from 0% to 150% depending on the goods, with most industrial goods attracting rates in the range of 7.5% to 10%.
 There are also some goods which are exempted from Customs duty like blood, body parts or body organs for medical use.

 Calculation of Tax Liability on Salary Get Details